 You would think that, since there are no adverts, then the cookies are also missing, right?

 Sure, but they could have said that from the very beginning without beating around the bush.
-Interesting way to win the client’s trust, this one, I have to admit!
+An interesting way to win the client’s trust!

 Once again, Betternet chooses to be “discreet” about its encryption methods and standards.
-While they do say that all the servers are encoded with OpenVPN, they aren’t clear at all in what areas they use their tunneling protocols.
-In any case, just think about it.
-What reason would they have to uphold such information or miss the opportunity to brag about their encryption standards, if they are top notch?
+While they do say that all the servers are encoded with OpenVPN, they don’t specify any more details.
+What reason would they have to hide such information or miss the opportunity to brag about their encryption standards, if they are top notch?

 That’s right, they would have no reason to do that!

-From my personal experience, VPNs that go that way are usually not confident in their own methods and/or have weak encryption standards that aren’t up to par with the modern hacker’s tools.
+From my personal experience, VPNs that go that way are usually not confident in their own methods and/or have weak encryption standards that aren’t up to par.

 As for the browser extensions they offer, it seems like it allows DNS leaks to go through unimpeded, so I would suggest staying away from it.
-There are way better options on the web for which you don’t have to pay.
-Food for thought.
+There are way better options.

-It’s good for accessing the locked content, but otherwise, if you want to actually keep your data protected and nocturnal snooping a secret, you’d better look somewhere else.
-Using these proxies invites danger and potential leaks.
+It’s good for accessing the locked content, but otherwise, if you want to actually keep your data private, you’d better look somewhere else.

-While the premium version is free of advertisements, you have no way of knowing if there aren’t any background processes going on, cookies being thrown into your backyard.
-Moreover, the speed is nothing to brag about, just enough to stream in HD, in its good moments.
+While the premium version is free of advertisements, you have no way of knowing if there aren’t any background processes going on, cookies being saved, etc. Moreover, the speed is nothing to brag about, just enough to stream in HD, in its good moments.

-There are the occasional buffering and freezes though, so there’s that.
+There are the occasional buffering issues, so there’s that.

 The protection it promises is second-rate at best, mainly because of the secrecy policy they’re enforcing.
 You have to know what you’re paying for.
 Well, obviously, they’re not of the same opinion.